 Key Takeaways:

-- It features a spacious cabin with a large cargo door and offers fast cruising speeds.
+- It features a decent-sized cabin, a large cargo door, and offers a fast cruising speed.

 See a mistake?
 Contact us.